sachin-pikle/fn-java-sdk-invoke/README.md

 ## Introduction

-To be specifc, it shows how you can invoke a function by its name along with the name of the application name it belongs to, the OCI compartment containing the application, and the OCID of your tenancy.
+To be specific, it shows how you can invoke a function by its name along with the name of the application name it belongs to, the OCI compartment containing the application, and the OCID of your tenancy.

-The OCI SDK exposes two endpoints specificially for Oracle Functions
+The OCI SDK exposes two endpoints specifically for Oracle Functions

 - `FunctionsManagementClient` - for CRUD operations e.g., creating applications,
   listing functions etc.